Hap-Map/HapMap/reports/week5-report.md

 - Emily: I will address two bugs in the search page (moving them to github issues as needed):
    - The user should be able to focus/unfocus from the search bar
    - there should be a submit button
-- Pulkit: Add functionality and styling to existing widgets, connect widgets with controllers and models.
+- Pulkit: Complete flow of arguments from confirm page to navigation page, finish confirm page and help with navigation page's layout and widgets.
 - Simona: I will work on creating the setting page on Flutter, based on the wireframe Jesse designed last week
 - Lauren:
     - Get Maps API working for background of UI